Section 16 / 22Light-touch decisions in a fast-paced culture

 Stakeholder map

-Engagement intensity matched to each stakeholder's role in the £2.5m transformation.
+Engagement intensity matched to each stakeholder's role in getting to 30 Sept and rolling out to 14 countries.

 Manage closely